 Shane Compain shares his tips.

-Shane Compain from Tackle World Coolalinga and Australian’s Barra Classic 5 times Champion shares with us his experience during this year’s Run Off.
+Shane Compain from Tackle World Coolalinga and Australian’s Barra Classic 5 times Champion shares his experience from 2018’s Run Off.

 Fishing Shady Camp for Barramundi During the ‘Run-off’